Hello, World!

 | World | Hello, World! | 1 | 3 |

-Notice that HELLO_NAME references NAME, and VALUE_1_PLUS_2 references VALUE1.
-The order you write them doesn't matter — FeatureQL figures out the evaluation order.
+Notice that SALUTATION references SUBJECT, and N_PLUS_2 references N. The order you write them doesn't matter — FeatureQL figures out the evaluation order.

 Case insensitivity